 The Story: Mr Wolf has never made pancakes before.
-He asks several neighbours to help but they all refuse.
-Mr Wolf perseveres with reading the recipe, writing a shopping list and counting his money before cooking the pancakes. but when the neighbours smell the pancakes they all want to help him eat them.
-Mr Wolf invites them in but his greedy, unhelpful neighbours are in for a surprise!
+He asks his neighbours to help but they all refuse.
+Mr Wolf perseveres and reads the recipe, writes a shopping list and counts his money before making the pancakes. but when the neighbours smell them they all want to help him eat them.
+Mr Wolf invites them in but his unhelpful neighbours are in for a surprise!

 Nursery rhyme and fairytale characters including Wee Willy Winky, Little Red Riding Hood and The Gingerbread Man refuse to help Mr Wolf.
 However, despite reading, writing and counting difficulties, Mr Wolf perseveres with his plan and succeeds.
 By the end of the story we’re feeling huge respect and sympathy for him although when his neighbours come to visit he comes up with a solution that is not entirely unexpected for a fairytale wolf!

 There is wonderful humour in Jan Fearnley’s illustrations.
 The title of Mr Wolf’s recipe book makes us laugh and my daughter finds it funny that he tries to read it upside down.
 It’s fun to read the book titles on Mr Wolf’s bookcase and the signs on the shops with their references to various fairytale and nursery rhyme characters.
 We love the inclusion of the nursery rhyme and fairytale characters in the story and feel sorry for Mr Wolf when they don’t help him.
 Mr Wolf’s Pancakes often leads to discussions about why the neighbours didn’t help and what we would have done in Mr Wolf’s position.
 Would we have let the neighbours in to eat our pancakes even though they hadn’t helped us?